rolandsmeenk/ModernApps/README.md

 ModernApps
 ==========

-ModernApps will be a collection of apps im building using modern technologies and techniques
+ModernApps will be a collection of apps im building using modern technologies and techniques.

-** CODE IS NOT PERFECT ** I'm using new technologies and learning along the way ..
-Expect mistakes :)
+The projects are constantly going through evolutions, be aware that they will start out rough in design in there early days.

 ##ModernWeb